contains the active ingredient glimepiride

 Do not take Aylide if you are pregnant or plan to become pregnant.

 Aylide is not recommended for use during pregnancy.
-Your doctor will replace Aylide with insulin, as insulin is more suitable
+Your doctor may replace Aylide with insulin, as insulin is more suitable

 for controlling blood sugar during pregnancy.